CodePushGo/website/src/content/blog/en/ultimate-guide-to-capacitor-ota-updates.md

 ### Main Points

-This guide on Capacitor OTA updates highlights the importance of efficient and secure update mechanisms in modern app development.
-OTA updates have transformed how developers maintain and improve Capacitor apps.
+This guide on React Native OTA updates highlights the importance of efficient and secure update mechanisms in modern app development.
+OTA updates have transformed how developers maintain and improve React Native apps.
 To implement OTA updates successfully, focus on these key factors: fast update delivery, strong security measures, controlled distribution, and effective monitoring.
 Efficient platforms can push updates in minutes, achieving a 95% user update rate within 24 hours and an 82% global success rate [\[1\]](https://capgo.app/).

 Here’s a quick overview of best practices for OTA updates: